Geological monument Star stones: Geology

 During the Cretaceous period, the area of South Limburg was submerged under a Cretaceous sea, resulting in a 300-meter thick sedimentary layer of clay, sand, and chalk.
 This layer primarily consisted of limestone from the Gulpen Formation.
-Door de eeuwen heen verdween een groot deel van de kalksteen, bijvoorbeeld door oplossing onder invloed van regenwater dat door de bodem sijpelde.
-Hierdoor verdween er een ongeveer 55 meter dik pakket aan kalksteen.
-Het eluvium in al die kalksteenlagen loste niet op en bleef achter in de bodem als vuursteeneluvium.

 Over time, a significant portion of the limestone eroded, particularly due to rainwater seeping through the soil, which dissolved approximately 55 meters of limestone.
 The insoluble eluvium in these limestone layers remained in the soil as flint eluvium.The stone blocks formed between 7 and 2.5 million years ago during the late Tertiary period.
 The stones are breccias, composed of rough flint, gravel, and fine-grained sand, all cemented together with silica cement.

 The stones in this monument are primarily composed of cemented flint, while the blocks at the Geological Monument Zandsteenblokken are composed of cemented sandstone.

 The underlying strata of this area contain fine-grained glauconite-bearing sand from the Vaals Formation, overlain by yellow-gray limestone at higher elevations, both of which are covered by flint eluvium.

 To the north of the blocks is the sedimentary boundary of the Oostmaas, visible in the landscape as a terrace.
 The Oostmaas deposited Maas gravel and sand from the Kosberg Member here.